The MUFL is a 14-month course-based degree program consisting of 30 credits. In 2021/22 it will be taught 100% online.

 UFOR 500 (3 credits): Developing Green and Resilient Cities – The Urban Forestry Approach

 This online course focuses on the importance of urban green space and urban trees for cities.
 It discusses the different roles and benefits of green, while also presenting current ‘city greening’ programs across the globe.
 From the question of why and how we want to create greener, more resilient and healthy cities, the focus is then shifted to the role of urban forestry as an important delivery mechanism.
-The field of urban forestry is introduced, as is its state of art in different parts of the world.
+The field of urban forestry is introduced, as is its state of the art in different parts of the world.
 Finally, the course also highlights the role of urban foresters and other professionals in greening our cities, while also looking into the role of other players, local communities and individual citizens.

 By the end of this course students will be able to: